GLOBAL MARKETS-China GDP data buoys world stocks, lifts oil

 European shares extended gains, with traders citing speculation of a shift in asset allocation as the jump in U.S. stocks helped the euro to rebound from a two-year low against the U.S. dollar.

-“There is a major asset allocation switch out of Treasury long-end ETFs into European equities happening right now,” said Justin Haque, a trader at Hobart Capital Markets.
+“There is a major asset allocation switch out of Treasury long-end ETFs into European equities happening right now,” said Justin Haque, a trader at Hobar Capital Markets.

 The euro’s rebound also changed sentiment on Italian government debt.
 Italian yields had jumped after a surprise ratings cut by Moody’s highlighted the risk that the debt crisis could potentially engulf the euro zone’s third-biggest economy.